In this guide

 Ongoing trustee compliance with your fund’s investment strategy is then checked as part of your annual audit by a licensed SMSF auditor.

-The Super System Review conducted by the Federal Government in 2015 found that SMSF members were more likely than those in other superannuation sectors to hold insurance outside super.
+The Super System Review conducted by the Federal Government in 2015 found that SMSF members were more likely than those in other types of funds to hold insurance outside super.
 As a result, SMSFs are not required to provide a default level of insurance for members as many public sector funds do.

 - Members’ current level of debt